core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : Resource Directory Address Option.

-For several operations, interface descriptions are given in list form;
+For several operations, interface templates are given in list form;
 those describe the operation participants, request codes, URIs, content formats and outcomes.
-Those templates contain normative content in their Interaction, Method, URI Template and URI Template Variables sections as well as the details of the Success condition.
+Sections of those templates contain normative content about Interaction, Method, URI Template and URI Template Variables as well as the details of the Success condition.
 The additional sections
 on options like Content-Format and on Failure codes